input-output-hk/cardano-sl/docs/tx/processing.md

   parameters of the algorithm
   which can be updated by Update System (details are not covered in this document).

-  Txp doesn't modify this value, it only reads it.
+  Txp does not modify this value, it only reads it.

   Some values are relevant for transaction processing:
   * `maxTxSize` – maximal size of a transaction.